 - Oral examinationOral exam (presentation) with material: The students’ presentation skills are assessed based on a final oral presentation (approximately 10 minutes) followed by a 10-minute ‘Question & Answer’ session.
 The examination is graded according to the Danish 7-point scale and based on an assessment of the student’s use of presentation techniques, structure and content, and language proficiency.

-To successfully conclude the course, active participation is highly important and required for 75% of the sessions.
+To successfully conclude the course, active participation is highly important.

 - Course code